sezanzeb/input-remapper/readme/development.md

 with the gui, which might make tests fail.

 There is also a "run configuration" for PyCharm called "All Tests" included.

+To read events for manual testing, `evtest` is very helpful.
+Add `-d` to `input-remapper-gtk` to get debug output.

 ## Writing Tests